fuhengwu2021/distributedai/chapter7-sglang-and-advanced-inference-architectures/main.md

         return worker_id

     def select_best_worker(self, request):
-        # Select worker with lowest load and available capacity
         available = [w for w in self.workers if w.is_available()]
         if not available:
             raise Exception("No available workers")